trenki2/trenki2.github.io/_drafts/developing-a-software-renderer-part3.md

 #pragma omp parallel for collapse(2)
 ```

-Unfortunately the `collapse` only works on Linux since there we have OpenMP 3.0.
+Unfortunately `collapse` only works on Linux since there we have OpenMP 3.0.
 Under Windows with Visual Studio we need a workaround.
 We need to restructure
-the loop.
+the loop so that we do not have any nesting.

 ```cpp
 int stepsX = (maxX - minX) / BlockSize + 1;
 int stepsY = (maxY - minY) / BlockSize + 1;

 #pragma omp parallel for

 for (int i = 0; i < stepsX * stepsY; ++i)
 {
   int sx = i % stepsX;
   int sy = i / stepsX;

   int x = minX + sx * BlockSize;
   int y = minY + sy * BlockSize;